 Some laws oblige you to operate your online shop with a secure connection via SSL.
-This should be a matter of course for a serious portal anyway.
-It also minimizes your business risk.
+However, this should be a matter of course for a serious portal anyway.
+It also minimises your business risk.
 Google also prefers portals that have an SSL certificate.
-Such a certificate is always included in the packages from RAIDBOXES.
+Such a certificate is always included in the packages from Raidboxes.

 As you can already see, the legal requirements in the EU are particularly strict, especially in Germany and Austria.
 You also have to deal with this if you only deliver to these target markets or your shop is available there.
 For the German-speaking market there are two special WooCommerce Plugins , which make your webshop as legally compliant as possible with little effort: German Market from MarketPress and Germanized from Vendidero.